 New Mexico has one of the worst drunk driving rates in the nation and regularly ranks in the top 10.
 Based on a 2016 survey, 1% of adults over the age of 18 reported drinking and driving in the past 30 days, with men being three times more likely to drink and drive compared to women.
-However, heavy drinking (more than 2 drinks/day in males and 1 drink/day in females) was lower in New Mexico (5.2%) than the US overall value (6.5%).
+However, heavy drinking (more than 2 drinks a day in males, and more than 1 drink a day in females) was lower in New Mexico (5.2%) than the US overall value (6.5%).

 Opioid Abuse in New Mexico